makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP7.md

 * Design new core modules to enhance and grow protocol functionality
 * Develop new smart contracts that interact with emergent protocols, yield farms or tools
 * Redesign core contracts to be more focused on gas optimizations and using newer compilers
-* Explore future initiatives, including; extend MCD to other EUR, GBP, CHF deployments, Layer2 scaling solutions, cross-chain Dai payment rails, credit delegation solutions, flash minting solutions, Governance incentives & voter privacy, surplus buffer investment strategies, the addition of new synthetic assets, as well as vaults with in-built yield strategies.
+* Explore future initiatives, including; extend MCD to other EUR, GBP, CHF deployments, cross-chain Dai payment rails, credit delegation solutions, flash minting solutions, Governance incentives & voter privacy, surplus buffer investment strategies, the addition of new synthetic assets, as well as vaults with in-built yield strategies.

+### Layer2 Development
+* Evolve Maker into the primary off-ramp for Optimistic rollups in the Ethereum ecosystem
+* Research fast, trustless and decentralized Layer2 solutions beyond OR implementation
+* Identify and audit current and future ecosystem liquidity flows between protocols
+* Integrate with other teams and individuals covering Protocol Evolution and R&D

 ### Research & Development